 IP- Interested Parties

 The Management Representative (MR) and HOD’s of all departments are responsible for the effective implementation of this procedure.

 6.1.1 “Interested parties” are those stakeholders who receive our Products or Services Processes., who may be impacted by them, or those parties who may otherwise have a significant interest in our company.
 The interested parties applicable to XXX are listed in the Risk and Opportunity register, along with the reason for their inclusion.
 This includes both internal and external parties.

-6.1.2 The identification of an interested party does not necessarily bring that party into the scope of the QMS; for example, labour union leadership may be identified as an interested party, but that does not mean QMS documents and policies must be developed related to them.
+6.1.2 The identification of an interested party does not necessarily bring that party into the scope of the QMS; for example, labor union leadership may be identified as an interested party, but that does not mean QMS documents and policies must be developed related to them.

 6.1.3 Properly planning a change by applying risk-based thinking can help to avoid negative consequences such as rework or cancellation or postponement of service; it can also result in positive consequences such as reduction of nonconforming outputs; or reduced incidents of human error

 6.2.1 For each interested party, the related issues of concern shall be identified in the Risk Register.
 These issues may reflect direct concerns of the party (for example, customers are concerned about the quality of products or services they purchase) or they may be indirect concerns.
 Such concerns may impact the interested party, or maybe concerns derived from the party that impacts the company.

 6.2.2 Issues may be either internal or external, depending on whether the interested party is internal or external.
 In addition, a certain type of party may have both internal and external concerns.

 6.2.3 When attempting to identify internal concerns, it may be useful to consider service concerns, employee concerns, etc.